 Nissan Leaf SV Plus

-The Batemo Cell of the lithium-ion battery cell Nissan Leaf SV Plus is a high-precision, physical battery model with global validity.
+The Batemo Cell Model of the lithium-ion battery cell Nissan Leaf SV Plus is a high-precision, physical battery model with global validity.
 As a digital twin it seamlessly integrates into your research, development and battery analytics by basing your decisions on simulations.

 Cell Origin extracted from Nissan Leaf SV Plus (2019)